© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Brandon Castle is a scheduled monument protected by Historic England under reference 1011371.
 View the official record →

-Brandon Castle is a motte-and-bailey fortress situated in Warwickshire, England.
+Brandon Castle is a motte-and-bailey castle located near Brandon in Warwickshire, dating to the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011371.

 Brandon Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011371.